ONS-OpenData/cmd-traffic-camera-activity/README.md

 Transform takes 1 input xlsx file, remove any previous xlsx files so there is no confusion in which spreadsheet is picked up.
 The input file is found from the ONS website https://www.ons.gov.uk/economy/economicoutputandproductivity/output/datasets/trafficcameraactivity

-Place the input file in the same directory as the script or alternatively change the location variable in transform.ipynb (.py) to match the file location.
+Place the input file in the same directory as the script.

 1 output file is created
 - v4-traffic-camera-activity.csv